RishabhSaini619/flam_video_tracker/README.md

 ### Troubleshooting:

-- If the video does not play or you encounter any issues with the video player, ensure that the selected video file is in a compatible format (e.g., MP4, WebM) and that your web browser supports video playback.
+- If the video does not play or you encounter any issues with the video player, please make sure that the selected video file is in a compatible format (e.g., MP4, WebM) and that your web browser supports video playback.
 - If the CSV file does not load or the timestamps are not displayed correctly, make sure that the CSV file is formatted correctly.
-The CSV file should have two columns: "Start Time" and "Stop Time", with each row representing a timestamp in HH:MM:SS format.
+The CSV file should have two columns: "Start Time" and "Stop Time", with each row representing a timestamp in HH:MM: SS format.

 ### Limitations: